 Christmas Baskets Drop-Off and Delivery

-Baskets may to be dropped off at the West Door of the 1929 Main Building between 1:00 and 3:00 pm on Thursday, December 17, or between 7:00 and 8:30 am on Friday, December 18.
-A team of seniors and staff will be at the West Door to receive your basket.
-Even if you are delivering baskets, please bring your basket to the West Door to be included in the total count!
+Baskets may to be dropped off at the 1929 Main Building between 1:00 and 3:00 pm on Thursday, December 16, at the West Door, or between 7:30 and 8:30 am on Friday, December 17, at the Towers Door.
+A team of seniors and staff will be there to receive your basket.
+Even if you are delivering baskets, please bring your basket to the drop-off point to be included in the total count!

 Christmas Baskets Mass

-As we enter into this Advent season, let us pray for one another that the Lord might truly find a home in each of us and in our families this Christmas.
+As we look toward the coming Advent season, let us pray for one another that the Lord might truly find a home in each of us and in our families this Christmas.
 Let us also pray for those who are suffering or marginalized, those who find this holiday season a lonely one, and those who are in special need of God’s love at this time.

 Thank you for your generosity!
 May this Christmas be a special one for each of you.